 When it comes to replacing missing teeth or protecting badly damaged teeth, crowns and bridges provide great options.
-At Skyview Dentistry, Seti Byrd, DMD, Jennifer D’Silva, DDS, and David Bunn, DDS, offer customized crowns and bridges to help restore the smiles of their patients in Charlotte, North Carolina.
+At Skyview Dentistry, Seti Byrd, DMD, and Jennifer D’Silva, DDS, offer customized crowns and bridges to help restore the smiles of their patients in Charlotte, North Carolina.
 To learn more, call or use the online scheduling tool to set up an appointment.

 The Etruscan civilization was the first to use crowns as a means of restoring damaged teeth.
 In fact, the materials they used — ivory, gold, and bones — were still the standard in dentistry as recently as the 20th century, when porcelain crowns were invented.

 Today, custom-fitted porcelain dental crowns and bridges still play a significant role in replacing damaged or missing teeth.
 And thanks to the porcelain material, bridges and crowns are made to fit in seamlessly with your existing teeth in both color and shape.

 With crowns — also known as caps — your dentist places a prosthetic over your natural tooth structure or dental implant.
 To fill in the gaps left by missing teeth, your caring dentists use bridges, which are anchored in place by your natural teeth or crowns nearest the empty space.
 Both crowns and bridges are non-removable as they are cemented into place.

 With proper cleaning and regular dental check-ups, crowns and bridges can last many years — even a lifetime.

 If you have a tooth that’s damaged or decayed, but still intact, a dental crown may be right for you.
 If your tooth is missing, but its former position is surrounded by other tooth structures, a bridge is the better option.